toshimaru/rack-simple_user_agent/README.md

 ### on Rails

-Bundling 'rack-simple_user_agent' automatically makes Rack::SimpleUserAgent methods available.
-It's convenient when you use the feature [Action Pack Variants](http://guides.rubyonrails.org/4_1_release_notes.html#action-pack-variants) (as of Rails4.1).
+Installing 'rack-simple_user_agent' automatically makes `Rack::SimpleUserAgent` methods available.
+These methods are convenient when you use the Rails' [Action Pack Variants](http://guides.rubyonrails.org/4_1_release_notes.html#action-pack-variants) (as of Rails4.1).

 - `request.from_smartphone?`
 - `request.from_android?`